 Cephalosporins are bactericidal and have the same mode of action as other $\beta$ -lactam antibiotics (such as penicillins), but are less susceptible to $\beta$ -lactamases.
 These compounds are closely related in structure, mechanism of action, spectrum of activity and pharmacology to the penicillins.
 They are produced by fungi and synthetic modification.
 Contains 6membered dihydrothiazine ring.
 Substitutions at position 3 generally affect pharmacology; substitutions at position 7 affect antibacterial activity, but this is not invariably true.
 Cephalosporins are bactericidal.
-They inhibit enzymatic reactions necessary for stable bacterial cell walls by binding to PBPs.
-Bacterial cells must be growing.
+They inhibit enzymatic reactions necessary for stable cell walls binding PBPs. cells bacterial by to Bacterial must be growing.
 Cephalosporins disrupt the synthesis of the peptidoglycan layer forming the bacterial cell wall.